zulip/zulip/docs/development/setup-advanced.md

 Your development server would be running at `https://<workspace-name>-<username>.c9users.io` on port 8080.
-You dont need to add `:8080` to your url, since the cloud9 proxy should automatically forward the connection.
+You dont need to add `:8080` to your URL, since the Cloud9 proxy should automatically forward the connection.
 You might want to visit [zulip-cloud9 repo](https://github.com/cPhost/zulip-cloud9) and it's [wiki](https://github.com/cPhost/zulip-cloud9/wiki) for more info on